lake-wg/edhoc/draft-ietf-lake-edhoc.md

 2b
 ~~~~~~~~~~~~~~~~~~~~~~~

-Note that since C_R is a byte strings of length one, it is encoded as the corresponding integer - 24 (see bstr_identifier in {{asym-msg1-form}}), i.e. 0x2b = 43, 43 - 24 = 19, and 19 in CBOR encoding is equal to 0x13.
+Note that since C_R is a byte string of length one, it is encoded as the corresponding integer subtracted by 24 (see bstr_identifier in {{asym-msg1-form}}).
+Thus 0x2b = 43, 43 - 24 = 19, and 19 in CBOR encoding is equal to 0x13.

 ~~~~~~~~~~~~~~~~~~~~~~~
 C_R (1 byte)